 Legendary tales aside, the park extends from Anzio (the famous city used by the allies during World War II) to Terracina, a small town of immense historical value and home of the Temple of Jupiter.
 The forest makes up one portion of the park, 3,300 hectares, the largest non-mountainous forest in the country.
 An interesting discovery was made in 1939 when in the local cave of Guattari the skull of a Neanderthal man was found, revealing that this site and other nearby caves were dwellings for the Neanderthals.
 It is also worth mentioning the sand dunes, known as the Dunes of Sabaudia.
 Right across from Terracina we can spot the Pontine Islands and among them Zannone, which was annexed to the park in 1979.
 It is very worthwhile to take the ferry from Terracina and then rent a boat and sail to these islands.

 Parco Nazionale del Cilento

-Placed in the regions of Campania and Basilicata, it is the second largest park in Italy.
+North of Salerno in Campania is the National Park of Cilento, established in 1991 and the second largest park in Italy.
 Along with its territory being extremely heterogeneous, it’s full of very ancient history.
 The legendary nymph Leucosia, was said to have lured humans to their death by attracting them with her music, then drowning them at sea.